tigoe/mqtt-examples/readme.md

 # MQTT Brokers

-There are a number of MQTT brokers you can use, the most popular is [mosquitto](http://mosquitto.org/).
+There are a number of MQTT brokers you can use.
+The most popular is [mosquitto](http://mosquitto.org/).
 You can run mosquitto on your own computer or server, or you can use [test.mosquitto.org](https://test.mosquitto.org/) as a test broker.
-The instructions and port numbers for the various ways of reaching it are listed on [test.mosquitto.org](https://test.mosquitto.org).

-[Shiftr.io](https://next.shiftr.io/try) is another MQTT test broker, with a graphic interface so you can see a graph of clients and topics.
-Shiftr.io has a [desktop broker](https://next.shiftr.io/desktop) that you can download and use for local testing as well.
+[Shiftr.io](https://shiftr.io/try) is another MQTT test broker, with a graphic interface so you can see a graph of clients and topics.
+Shiftr.io has a [desktop broker](https://shiftr.io/desktop) that you can download and use for local testing as well.
 These examples use shiftr.io as their test broker, though they have been tested on mosquitto.org as well.
 Note that Shiftr.io's examples use a different Arduino client library and a different JavaScript library than this site does.
 The code here is still compatible with that briker, however.

 ## MQTT, Web Sockets, and Encryption

 You can make an MQTT request directly, or you can do it encrypted.
 You can also make MQTT requests over websockets.
 Each transport method is typically done on a different port number.

+### test.mosquitto.org Ports

 For example, [test.mosquitto.org](https://test.mosquitto.org) lists the following ports:

-__test.mosquitto.org:__
 * 1883 MQTT, unencrypted, unauthenticated
 * 1884 MQTT, unencrypted, authenticated
 * 8883 MQTT, encrypted, unauthenticated